ekimb/rust-mdbg/README.md

 *H. sapiens*: 24m47s = 18m58s `rust-mdbg` + 3m19s `gfatools` + 2m30s `to_basespace`

 The runs with custom parameters (from the paper) were made with commit `b99d938`, and unlike in the paper, we did not use robust minimizers which requires additional `l`-mer counting beforehand.
-Reads and assemblies were homopolymer-compressed and the homopolymer-compressed genome size is reported.
+For historical reasons, reads and assemblies were homopolymer-compressed in those experiments and the homopolymer-compressed genome size is reported.
+So beware that these numbers are not directly comparable to the output of other assemblers.
 In addition to the parameters shown in the table, the `rust-mdbg` command line also contained `--bf --no-error-correct --threads 8`.

 ## Running `rust-mdbg` without graph simplifications